 Massillon is a medium-sized city located in the state of Ohio.
 With a population of 32,252 people and 16 constituent neighborhoods, Massillon is the 45th largest community in Ohio.
 Massillon has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-The per capita income in Massillon in 2010 was $21,261, which is middle income relative to Ohio, and lower middle income relative to the rest of the US.
-This equates to an annual income of $85,044 for a family of four.
+The per capita income in Massillon in 2010 was $21,722, which is middle income relative to Ohio and the nation.
+This equates to an annual income of $86,888 for a family of four.
 However, Massillon contains both very wealthy and poor people as well.

 The most common language spoken in Massillon is English.
 Other important languages spoken here include Spanish and German.